-After receiving a BA in Visual Arts and a BA in education, I have been working as a studio potter for 40 years.
-With the exception of occasionally giving workshops and classes, my partner/husband and I have made our living as working potters.
-I have also been a participant in 260 Fingers in Ottawa since it first began in 2005.
+Maureen Marcotte earned a BA in Visual Arts and a BA in Education and has been a studio potter for 40+ years.
+With the exception of occasionally giving workshops and classes, she and her partner/husband David MacKenzie have made their living as working potters.
+They built their home/studio/gallery in Wakefield, Quebec where they’ve become a fixture in the arts community and nurtured several generations of patrons.